 So what of the other great synth reworkings?
-The covers in The Electricity Club’s listing are predominantly conventional songs reworked in a synthpop manner.
+The covers in this listing are predominantly conventional songs reworked in a synthpop manner.
 And in several cases, the reworks have been so distinct and definitive that it is often forgotten they are actually covers!
 Restricted to one song per artist moniker, they are presented in chronological order.

 VISAGE In Year 2525 (1978 – released 1983)

-ZAGER & EVANS’ pessimistic ditty was perfect fodder for VISAGE’s first demo in 1978.
-Steered by Midge Ure using his freshly acquired Yamaha synths and punctuated by an incessant Roland drum machine, ‘In The Year 2525’ was perfectly resigned aural dystopia.
+ZAGER & EVANS’ pessimistic ditty was perfect fodder for the first VISAGE demo steered by Midge Ure in 1978.
+‘In The Year 2525’ was perfectly resigned aural dystopia.
 Steve Strange’s deadpan fronted the sombre tone perfectly but Ure’s vocal backing and counterpoints added some musicality.
 But when Ure presented the demo to his then employers at EMI Records, it was rejected!
 Remixed later by John Hudson, it was finally unleashed for public consumption in 1983.

-Available on the CD ‘The Face’ via Universal Records
+Available on the VISAGE album ‘The Face’ via Universal Records

 YELLOW MAGIC ORCHESTRA Firecracker (1978)

-Available on the 2CD ‘Yellow Magic Orchestra’ via Sony Music
+Available on the YELLOW MAGIC ORCHESTRA album ‘Yellow Magic Orchestra’ via Sony Music

 GARY NUMAN On Broadway (1979 – released 1980)

-Written by Jerry Leiber, Mike Stoller, Barry Mann, and Cynthia Weil, a quartet who between them have written some of the greatest pop songs in history such as ‘Hound Dog’ and ‘You’ve Lost That Loving Feeling’, the original by THE DRIFTERS was a favourite in the Webb household.
-So the former Gary Anthony James Webb did a live machine music rendition on 1979’s ‘The Touring Principle’.
-However, the star on this magnificent reinterpretation of ‘On Broadway’ is not GARY NUMAN himself, but guest keyboardist Billy Currie of ULTRAVOX with his screaming ARP Odyssey solo.
+Written by Jerry Leiber, Mike Stoller, Barry Mann, and Cynthia Weil, a quartet who between them have written some of the greatest songs in pop history, the original by THE DRIFTERS was a favourite in the Webb household.
+So Gary Numan did a live machine music rendition on 1979’s ‘The Touring Principle’.
+However, the star on this magnificent reinterpretation of ‘On Broadway’ is not Numan himself, but guest keyboardist Billy Currie of ULTRAVOX with his screaming ARP Odyssey solo.

-Available on the CD ‘The Pleasure Principle’ via Beggars Banquet Records
+Available on the GARY NUMAN album ‘The Pleasure Principle’ via Beggars Banquet Records

 TELEX Rock Around The Clock (1979)

-On paper it shouldn’t have worked; a funereal take of the song that heralded the mainstream birth of Rock ‘N’ Roll smothered in robotic vocoder.
-And it caused much head scratching when it actually became a UK Top 40 hit although one person who must have been listening was Daniel Miller who borrowed the concept and created THE SILICON TEENS.
+On paper it shouldn’t have worked; a funereal take of the song that heralded the birth of Rock ‘N’ Roll smothered in robotic vocoder.
+And it caused much head scratching when it became a UK Top 40 hit, although one person listening was Daniel Miller who borrowed the concept for SILICON TEENS.
 Belgian trio TELEX always had a sense of subversive irony about them.
-This mischief came to its head with their Eurovision lampooning number ‘Eurovision’, which they actually entered for 1980 Eurovision Song Contest!
+This mischief came to its head with their lampooning number ‘Eurovision’, which they actually entered for 1980 Eurovision Song Contest!

-Available on the CD ‘Ultimate Best Of’ via EMI Belgium
+Available on the TELEX album ‘Ultimate Best of’ via EMI Belgium

 THE HUMAN LEAGUE Only After Dark (1980)